 - The United States has responded to the COVID-19 (Coronavirus) pandemic and resulting economic distress with fiscal and monetary stimulus packages.
-In mid-March 2020 the U.S. Federal Reserve ("Fed") cut interest rates to historically low levels and has promised unlimited and openended quantitative easing, including purchases of corporate and municipal government bonds.
-The Fed enacted various programs to support liquidity operations and funding in the financial markets.
-The Fed also plans to extend credit to small- and medium-sized businesses.
+In late December 2020, the government also passed a spending bill that included \$900 billion in stimulus relief for the COVID-19 pandemic.
+Further, in March 2021, the government passed the American Rescue Plan Act of 2021, a \$1.9 trillion stimulus bill to accelerate the United States' recovery from the economic and health effects of the COVID-19 pandemic.
 The impact of Coronavirus, or other health crises, epidemics or pandemics that may arise in the future, could adversely affect the U.S. economy in ways that cannot necessarily be foreseen. - Shares are not traded on any securities exchange or other market and are subject to substantial restrictions on transfer.
 (See "Additional Risk Factors," "Redemptions, Repurchases of Shares and Transfers" and "Taxes.")
 Liquidity will be provided to Shareholders only through repurchase offers made from time to time by the Fund in the discretion of the Board of Trustees.
 There is no assurance that a Shareholder tendering Shares for repurchase in connection with a repurchase offer made by the Fund will have those Shares repurchased in that repurchase offer. - An investor who meets the conditions imposed by the Investment Managers, including minimum initial investment requirements that may, in many cases, be substantially higher than the minimum investment of the Fund, could invest directly in Investment Funds or with Investment Managers.
 By investing in the Investment Funds indirectly through the Fund, a Shareholder bears a pro rata portion of the asset-based fee and other expenses of the Fund and also indirectly bears a pro rata portion of the asset-based fees, performance-based compensation and other expenses borne by the Fund as an investor in Investment Funds. - The fees and other expenses borne directly and indirectly by the Fund as an investor in Investment Funds may be higher than those of most other registered investment companies.